Limited Liability Partnership

 - Proper bookkeeping and accounting should be done in order to support all the transactions and financial position of the LLP.
 Failure to comply may result in prosecution and penalties.
 Accounting and other financial records need to be kept for 7 consecutive years.

-- A Singapore LLP is not required to file/audit its accounts nor reveal its capital.
+- An LLP is not required to file/audit its accounts nor reveal its capital.

 - An LLP is required to submit an annual declaration of solvency or insolvency to the Registrar.
 This must be lodged within the first 15 months from the date of the registration of the LLP.
 Thereafter a declaration must be submitted in every calendar year at intervals of not more than 15 months.

 - The Registrar must be informed of any changes to the particulars of the LLP within 14 days from the date of change.

 An LLP has to be registered with Accounting and Corporate Regulatory Authority (ACRA) of Singapore.
 Registration can be done online via Bizfile+ or through engaging the services of a professional service firm.

 However, for foreign entrepreneurs who wish to set up an LLP, it is compulsory to engage the services of a professional services firm to register an LLP.

 Registration process consists of two steps: name reservation and registration of the entity.
 Typically, an LLP registration can be completed within a day.

 To register for an LLP in Singapore, the followings are required.

 - Registered address for the LLP